Requirements

 Declaring requirements

-steps: bundle_install: command: bundle install requires: - ruby
+steps: bundle_install: command: bundle install tools: - ruby

-database_setup: command: rails db:setup requires: - ruby - postgres-serverBuilt-in requirements
+database_setup: command: rails db:setup tools: - ruby - postgres-serverBuilt-in requirements

 Language runtimes